Robust Training of Social Media Image Classification Models for Rapid Disaster Response: Experiments

 \paragraph{Labeled dataset:} As for the labeled dataset, we used our consolidated datasets and ran the experiments for all tasks.

-\paragraph{Unlabeled dataset:} To obtain unlabeled images, we crawled images from the tweets of the 20 different disaster collections (as mentioned in Section \ref{sssec:dataset_aidr_dt}).
-We removed duplicates and made sure the same images are not in our labeled dataset by matching their ids and applying duplicate filtering.
-The resulting unlabeled dataset consists of 1514497 images, which we used in our experiments.
+\paragraph{Unlabeled dataset:} To obtain unlabeled images, we crawled images from the tweets of 20 different disaster collections (as mentioned in Section \ref{sssec:dataset_aidr_dt}).
+We removed duplicates and ensured the same images are not in our labeled dataset by matching their ids and applying duplicate filtering.
+The resulting unlabeled dataset consists of 1,514,497 images.

-\paragraph{Architecture:} We ran our experiments using the EfficientNet (b1) architecture as it was performing better compared to the other models.
+\paragraph{Architecture:} We ran our experiments using the EfficientNet (b1) architecture as it performed better than the other models.
 In addition, it is one of the models used with \textit{Noisy student} experiments reported in \cite{xie2020self}.
-One significant difference between their work in \cite{xie2020self} and our work is that we initialize our student model’s weight with ImageNet pretrained weight.
-In contrast, in \cite{xie2020self}, they initialize weights from scratch.
-Our labeled dataset is significantly small compared to the ImageNet dataset.
-As such, in our experiments, training from scratch substantially degrades performance.
+One significant difference between \cite{xie2020self} and our work is that we initialize our student model's weight with ImageNet pre-trained weights.
+In contrast, in \cite{xie2020self}, they train weights from scratch.
+Since our labeled dataset is significantly smaller than the ImageNet dataset, training from scratch substantially degrades performance in our experiments.

 \paragraph{Training details:} We first trained the model using the EfficientNet (b1) architecture on the labeled dataset (\textbf{Step 1}), which is referred to as the teacher model.
 We then predicted output for the unlabeled images (\textbf{Step 2}).
-We then trained the student EfficientNet (b1) model by combining labeled and pseudo labeled images (\textbf{Step 3}).
+After that, we trained the student EfficientNet (b1) model by combining labeled and pseudo-labeled images (\textbf{Step 3}).
 In this step, for the unlabeled data, we performed different filtering and balancing.
 We selected the images that have a confidence label greater than a certain task-specific threshold.
 After this, we balanced the training data so that each class has the same number of images as the class having the lowest number of images.
 To do this, for each class, we take the images having the highest confidence scores.